yetulaxman/ContainersHPC2024/_hands-on/nf-core.md

 In this tutorial, you will learn to:
  - gain some understanding of [nf-core pipelines](https://nf-co.re/)
- - Deploy a nf-core pipeline as a batch job
+ - deploy a nf-core pipeline as a batch job

 💬 nf-core is a community effort to collect a curated set of analysis pipelines built using Nextflow. nf-core facilitates  standardisation of Nextflow pipelines with best practices, guidelines, and templates for bioinformatics community.
 These workflows are modular, scalable, and portable.
 Here we use [single-cell RNA-seq pipeline](https://github.com/nf-core/scrnaseq/tree/2.7.1) as an example nf-core pipeline.